wombleton/gitlaw-nz/acts/A/Animal Products Act 1999.md

     (8) A Ministerial order may be amended at any time in the same manner as it was made.

-    (9) Despite anything in [section 28][321] of the State Sector Act 1988, the Minister may not delegate to any other person the power to make orders under this section, or to extend or revoke such orders.
+    (9) Despite anything in [section 28][322] of the State Sector Act 1988, the Minister may not delegate to any other person the power to make orders under this section, or to extend or revoke such orders.

-    (10) Any order made under this section is to be treated for the purposes of the [Regulations Disallowance Act 1989][282] (but not for the purposes of the [Acts and Regulations Publication Act 1989][281]) as if it were a regulation within the meaning of that Act.
+    (10) An order made under this section is a disallowable instrument, but not a legislative instrument, for the purposes of the [Legislation Act 2012][281] and must be presented to the House of Representatives under [section 41][282] of that Act.

+    Section 46(10): replaced, on 5 August 2013, by [section 77(3)][286] of the Legislation Act 2012 (2012 No 119).

 ## Part 5
 Export of animal material and products